Oil tanker hit by 'external source' in Saudi Arabia | DW | 14.12.2020

 The Red Sea is a vital shipping lane for both cargo and global energy supplies, making any mining of the area a danger not only to Saudi Arabia but to the rest of the world.

-Mines can enter the water and then be carried away by the currents that change by the season in the Red Sea, which has been mined previously.
+Mines can enter the water and then be carried away by the currents that change by the season, and the area has previously been mined.

 jf/msh (AP, Reuters)